MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 ## Alternative methods to configure your proxy server

 You can use one of the following alternative methods to configure your proxy server.
+When configuring the proxy settings using these methods, other services running in the context as Local System or Local Service will also direct traffic through the proxy.

 - [Configure proxy server using WinINet](#configure-proxy-server-using-wininet)
 - [Configure proxy server using the registry](#configure-proxy-server-using-the-registry)